 Many times this means talking with an experienced marriage counselor or therapist.
-There are many different options in this regard such as a traditional marriage or family therapist, a pastor or priest, a family member who can speak honestly and candidly about your relationship to the two of you, or even an experienced family law mediator who may be able to help you identify if she's in your relationship to fix them before a divorce becomes necessary.
+There are many different options in this regard, such as a traditional marriage or family therapist, a pastor or priest, a family member who can speak honestly and candidly about your relationship with the two of you, or even an experienced family law mediator who may be able to help you identify if she's in your relationship to fix them before a divorce becomes necessary.

 Is a premarital or post-marital agreement possible for you and your partner?

-Many times when we hear about a prenuptial agreement it is our instinct to raise an eyebrow and question the circumstances under which such a document can be negotiated and completed.
-In our culture, we assume that any of these sorts of documents are typically done either when two persons are very wealthy or when one spouse is trying to trick the other spouse into doing something against their best interests.
+Many times when we hear about a prenuptial agreement, it is our instinct to raise an eyebrow and question the circumstances under which such a document can be negotiated and completed.
+In our culture, we assume that these sorts of documents are typically done either when two persons are very wealthy or when one spouse is trying to trick the other spouse into doing something against their best interests.

-Hiring an attorney can help keep the peace more than you may think
+Hiring an attorney can help keep the peace more than you may think.

 By the same token, a simple conversation with an experienced attorney can help reveal fault lines in the relationship that otherwise may have gone undetected.
 There is nothing worse than a surprise in a divorce.
-While I am trying to maintain a certain sense of optimism for you when writing about divorce there are no two ways around the fact that a surprise in a divorce case is usually a bad thing.
+While I am trying to maintain a certain sense of optimism for you when writing about divorce, there are no two ways around the fact that a surprise in a divorce case is usually a bad thing.
 Discovering that your spouse has been unfaithful to you, has mismanaged money, or is attempting to army relationship between you and your children can be a damning thing to learn.
 Oftentimes it is extremely difficult to almost impossible for a person to amicably work through a divorce after finding information like this out through the legal structure of your case.

 Rather, why not use this opportunity to speak with an experienced family law attorney to determine what issues may be relevant in your case that you had not already perceived to be in play?
 It costs you nothing but a small percentage of your day in having a conversation.
 You are under no obligation to hire the attorney that you have your consultation with.
-The information you learn in this consultation can be invaluable to you as far as setting the course for a divorce that is more amicable than contentious.
-While not every conversation you have with a potential attorney will reveal game-changing information or perspective, the opportunity loss in not engaging in these types of conversations can be particularly damaging to tear life and potential divorce.
+The information you learn in this consultation can be invaluable to you when setting the course for a divorce that is more amicable than contentious.
+While not every conversation you have with a potential attorney will reveal game-changing information or perspective, the opportunity loss is not engaging in these types of conversations can be particularly damaging to tear life and potential divorce.

 Utilize mediation rather than litigation to maintain an amicable divorce

 In many divorces, the need to attend the trial or even a temporary orders hearing is much less apparent.
-Most of the time I think agreements between houses are relatively simple to reach if time and care are taken to have conversations and engage in honest negotiation from the outset of the case.
-Even if all you can do is arrive at general conclusions in points of emphasis through negotiation you can utilize the services of an experienced family mediator to help put you and your spouse over the top as far as reaching potential agreements and settlements on different subjects.
+Most of the time, I think agreements between houses are relatively simple to reach if time and care are taken to have conversations and engage in honest negotiation from the outset of the case.
+Even if all you can do is arrive at general conclusions in points of emphasis through negotiation, you can utilize the services of an experienced family mediator to help put you and your spouse over the top as far as reaching potential agreements and settlements on different subjects.